Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ```

 we get the error: use of uninitialized value 'a'
-because the transfer operator effectively destroys the variable a, so when the following print() function tries to use a, that variable isn’t initialized anymore.
+because the transfer operator effectively destroys the variable a, so when the following print() function tries to use a, that variable isn't initialized anymore.
 If you delete or comment out print(a), then it works fine.

 Simpler example: